 The late sixties, early seventies ushered a new era into many facets of our lives.
 The rising cost of oil and uncertainty of supply made it necessary to evaluate what we had taken for granted for many years.
-The October of 1973 Arab oil embargo sent oil prices rocketing while shortening oil supplies, causing building owners/operators to search for more reliable, less expensive ways to heat and cool large commercial spaces.
+The October of 1973 Arab oil embargo sent oil prices rocketing while shortening oil supplies.
+This caused building owners/operators to search for more reliable, less expensive ways to heat and cool large commercial spaces.
 The solution it seemed was to create a sealed building envelope thereby limiting the amount of infiltration and ventilation air to the minimum.

 National energy conservation measures called for a reduction of outside air to 5 CFM per building occupant from 10 CFM.
 Most experts incorrectly believed this would be sufficient ventilation to ensure adequate health and comfort.
 The reduction in expensive OA resulted in a large increase in occupant complaints traced to their time at their workplace.
 Symptoms included nose or throat irritation, headache, dry cough, itchy skin, sensitivity to odors, nausea, and eye discomfort.
-Sick Building Syndrome (SBS), as it was later known, caught the public’s attention with the sickening of 221 people and death of 34 others at an American Legion convention in Philadelphia through contamination in their air conditioning system.
+Sick Building Syndrome (SBS), as it became known sickened 221 people and killed 34 others at an American Legion convention in Philadelphia.
+Later discoveries concluded the contamination occurred through their air conditioning system.

 Outside Air is the Answer

 ASHRAE Standard 62.1 – 2013—Ventilation for Acceptable Indoor Air Quality for commercial buildings — quantifies the minimum ventilation rates.
 This defines the indoor air quality that will be acceptable to human occupants.
 62.1 intends to minimize the potential for adverse health effects and has increased average ventilation rates from 5 CFM/person up to 20 CFM/person.
 As a result, greater amounts of outside air must be introduced to the space, which also affects humidity levels.
-Humidity control becomes particularly important in the eastern half of the United States where mean dew point temperatures are 60°F e.g., 78°F/54% relative humidity, and higher during the summer.
+Humidity control is particularly important in the eastern half of the United States.
+This is because mean dew point temperatures are 60°F e.g., 78°F/54% relative humidity, and higher during the summer.

 These issues influence the need for an HVAC unit design capable of controlling ventilation, moisture levels and temperature in the space.
 To rectify the problem, traditional central station comfort cooling air conditioners must be “oversized” to handle peak latent load.
 To attempt to meet the new ASHRAE ventilation standards, a traditional air conditioning system generally requires 20%–70% more outside air than it was designed to cool, heat and dehumidify.
 Also, the traditional central HVAC must be set to provide the proper amount of outside air for the space with the greatest ventilation requirements.
-This ultimately causes over ventilating the rest of the building in the process and increasing the cost of conditioning that air.
+This causes over ventilating the rest of the building in the process and increasing the cost of conditioning that air.

 Adapting DOAS Unit To Your HVAC System

 There is a proven method that will meet the challenges of complying with the ASHRAE Standards.
 The goal is to deliver precise amounts of ventilation to spaces regardless of load size, and do it cost-effectively.
 Known specifically as a Dedicated Outside Air System, or DOAS HVAC unit, the outdoor air is conditioned separately from the air that controls the building’s space temperature (dry bulb).
-By having one system to provide and dehumidify all the ventilation air and a second system to control the space dry bulb temperature, both humidity control, and space temperature control are improved.
+With one system providing dehumidification and a second system controlling the ventilation; we control the space dry bulb temperature and humidity for better control of space temperature.

 The design of the operation is simple, with the outdoor air first passing through an optional preheat coil (if used).
 For winter operation this is a common procedure.
 When a heat exchanger is used, it brings the outdoor air closer to the temperature and humidity of the conditioned exhaust air.
 A DOAS unit provides design engineers with installation flexibility to meet the requirements of the application.
-Variables facing the engineer include, but are not limited to, if it’s new construction, retrofit or an installation having an existing system in place.
-Other considerations include the type of new or existing HVAC system installed such as constant volume, VAV, and even the newer variable refrigeration flow (VRF) terminal units.
+Engineers will undoubtedly encounter certain variables such as new construction, retrofit or an installation having an existing system in place.
+Other considerations include the type of new or existing HVAC system installed.
+This includes constant volume, VAV, and even the newer variable refrigeration flow (VRF) terminal units.

 DOAS and VRF

 Japan introduced the variable refrigerant flow technology in the 1980s.
 This provided a flexible way to condition spaces without the complexity of large HVAC systems that require bulky mechanical rooms and expensive ducting.
 As technology improved, the American market embraced VFR systems but to a lesser degree.
-Today’s VRF units offer the building owner/manager many benefits including low first cost, simple installation, minimal maintenance and the ability to run multiple evaporator units from a single condensing unit.
+Today’s VRF units offer the building owner/manager many benefits including low first cost.
+Simple installation, minimal maintenance and the ability to run multiple evaporator units from a single condensing unit are the result.
 But with all its benefits, VRF systems have limited to no ability to satisfy ASHRAE ventilation requirements.
 This is because of their inability to remove excess latent loads typical of certain geographical regions.

-With rising energy costs and expanding energy consumption awareness, it’s no wonder variable refrigerant flow technology continues to gain ground in the U.S. marketplace.
-According to a study by the U.S. General Services Administration, VRF has the potential to achieve significant energy savings compared to older HVAC systems, according to a study by the U.S. market for VRF systems is worth over $7 billion.
+With rising energy costs and expanding energy consumption awareness; it’s no wonder variable refrigerant flow technology continues to gain ground in the U.S. marketplace.
+According to a study by the U.S. General Services Administration, VRF has the potential to achieve significant energy savings compared to older HVAC systems.
+According to reports since 2012, the U.S. market for VRF systems is worth over $7 billion.
 U.S markets indicate a compound annual growth rate of 5.2 percent to continue through the future according to recent estimates.
 You can expect the sales of DOAS systems will grow as much if not better to match the upcoming surge in OA units.

-Not All DOAS Systems Are Built Alike
+DOAS Systems Are Not All Built Alike

 While other manufacturers’ produce a “one size fits all” approach to HVAC, United CoolAir produces an outside air system fitted specifically for each project.
 Vertical configurations are ideal for small mechanical rooms, including closets while horizontal styles offer in-ceiling mounting, saving valuable floor space.
 Having the ability to customize your DOAS unit to fit your installation requirements can save thousands of dollars in contractor charges and shorten installation time.
 United CoolAir’s OmegaAir II allows modification in air paths, component configuration, and utility placement before leaving the factory.
 They also offer a comprehensive list of factory-installed options to meet even the most complex cooling requirements.

 Dedicated outside air systems are as necessary to the safe and efficient cooling and dehumidification operation in commercial buildings as their HVAC cooling counterparts.
 It is important to investigate the many systems available to find a DOAS unit that best fits your unique retrofit installation requirements.